The Sustainable Educator: Drawing lines in the sand

 Expats in a second home country, far from family and immersed in another language.

-As a PhD in Education, all of this was happening while I was trying to WRITE.
+As a PhD in Education, all of this was happening while I was trying to write and teach.
 Yep, you got it.
-Write.
-I STILL WANTED TO WRITE!
-I still had something to contribute to this very confused field we are in, and it needed to happen more than ever BECAUSE of everything else going on.
+I STILL WANTED TO WRITE and TEACH!
+I still had something to contribute to this very confused time we are in, and it needed to happen more than ever BECAUSE of everything else going on.

 Finally, after learning more about boundaries then I ever wanted to know, I built one more: No more teaching job.
 If I was going to use what I had spent so many years cultivating, it couldn’t happen in schools any longer.

 So, I began “composing” a business.
 I wrote my way into it.
 I wrote my way through the start-up process.
-I met with other academics from all sorts of fields learning to write while in the midst of unending variables standing in the way of the one thing they really needed to do: WRITE.
+I met with other academics from all sorts of fields learning to teach and write while in the midst of so many people saying, “No!
+You do it like THIS!”

 Why do I share this?
 In a nutshell, this hot mess taught me boundaries.
-My research has always pushed boundaries, but this was the very real and daunting work of self-protection and choosing between my purpose or a life left at the whims of others’ fancies.
+My research, teaching, and writing has always pushed boundaries, but this was the very real and daunting work of self-protection and choosing between my purpose or a life left at the whims of others’ fancies.

 Every one of us has to define our own boundaries.
 My lines became much clearer when I started ignoring others’ ideas about what my boundaries should be.